FaiLuReH3Ro/excel-flight-delay-analysis/README.md

 ![](/assets/avg_delay_trends.png)

+- **Seasonality** is a significant driver of delays, with summer travel consistently associated with higher average delays.
+- **COVID-19** in 2020 led to temporary improvements in on-time performance, with flights arriving ahead of schedule.
+- **Delays** increased in 2021 and remained high through 2023, indicating ongoing operational challenges and a reduced ability to recover schedules.

 ### ⚙️ Primary Causes of Delays

 ![](/assets/delay_causes.png)

+- **Carrier-related** issues are the leading cause of delays, contributing the highest overall volume.
+- **Late aircraft** and the **National Airspace System** (NAS)  are similarly significant, indicating strong operational dependencies.
+- **Weather-related** delays occur far less frequently than operational causes, even though they are more noticeable.
+-**Security** delays are minimal and have a negligible impact on the overall delay totals.

 ### 🚫 Cancellations Breakdown

 ![](/assets/cancel_causes.png)

+- **Weather** is the primary reason for cancellations, accounting for the largest proportion of cases.
+- **Security** issues are the second most significant contributor, indicating disruption beyond routine operations.
+- **Carrier** causes represent a notable portion but are less dominant than weather and security.
+- **NAS** contributes the smallest portion, indicating that system-wide constraints are not a frequent cause of cancellations.

 ### ⏱️ Lowest On-Time Performing Airlines

 ![](/assets/lowest_airlines.png)

+- **Allegiant Air** has the highest average arrival delay, making it the lowest on-time airline.

 ### 🛫 Origin Airports with the Longest Delays

 ![](/assets/lowest_origin_airports.png)

+- **Pago Pago International Airport** has the highest average departure delays among all analyzed origin airports.
+- The remaining airports from top to bottom are **Santa Maria Airport**, **Portsmouth International Airport**, **Pitt–Greenville Airport**, and **Hagerstown Regional Airport**.

 ## 🏁 Conclusion